SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/file/delta.md

 ## Delta MERGE

-Delta merge lets us take advantage of three types of slowly changing dimension(SCD) approaches: SCD1, SCD2, and SCD3.
-These approaches refer to record modifications in which history is not retained (SCD1), history is retained at the row level (SCD2), or history is retained at the column level (SCD3).
+You can upsert data from a source DataFrame into a target Delta table by using the [MERGE](https://docs.delta.io/latest/delta-update.html#upsert-into-a-table-using-merge) operation.
+Delta MERGE supports `Insert`s, `Update`s, and `Delete`s in a variety of use cases, and Delta is particularly suited to examine data with individual records that slowly change over time.
+Here we consider the most common types of slowly changing dimension (SCD) cases: SCD1, SCD2, and SCD3.
+Records are modified in one of the following ways: history is not retained (SCD1), history is retained at the row level (SCD2), or history is retained at the column level (SCD3).

 ### SCD1

-You can upsert data from a source DataFrame into a target Delta table by using the MERGE operation.
-Delta tables supports `Insert`s, `Update`s, and `Delete`s.

-This operation is also known as SCD1 merge because the table is modified directly and history is not retained.
+Let's take the simplest case to illustrate a MERGE condition.

 #### Parameters {#upsert-parameters}